Japan, Japanese 人形の, Nippon Doll Makers, Doll Marks Identified

 Aiba Kintoro Marugane celluloid dolls 1920s, Tokyo

-– doll mark symbol of an umbrella (or an arrow pointing up) with the pole as the center in roman numeral III all inside a circle MADE IN NIPPON.
+– doll mark Japanese symbol an umbrella with roman numeral III inside a circle MADE IN NIPPON.

-Masudaya Modern Toys doll mark TM in diamond Made in Nippon,
+Masudaya Modern Toys doll mark TM in a diamond Made in Nippon,

 – Made in Japan founded in 1724, dolls were made ca. 1920s+